 If you develop type 2 diabetes, smoking makes it hard to control.
 The chances of other complications, like heart disease and blindness, are also higher.
 These conditions are more aggressive in smokers.8

 When you quit, the risk for type 2 diabetes is only slightly higher than non-smokers.
-It proves how powerful smoking cessation can
+It proves how powerful smoking cessation can be.9

 6. Drink Alcohol In Moderation

 In moderation, alcohol intake isn’t harmful.
 This counts as 2 drinks a day for men and 1 drink a day for women.
 It might even aid in diabetes prevention.10 But anything more is a problem.
 When you drink too much, the body has a hard time regulating blood glucose.
 Frequent drinkers are also more likely to smoke and eat poorly.11 12

 High blood pressure is hard on the heart, but it doesn’t end there.
 It also increases your risk for diabetes and co-existing problems.
 About 2 in 3 diabetics have high blood pressure, so pay attention.
 Like diabetes, high blood pressure happens quietly.
 Your doctor will check it during regular visits.
 Regulated blood pressure is vital, just like height and weight.

 Eating to prevent diabetes will also help blood pressure.
 Again, this calls for whole grains, fruits, and vegetables.
 Avoid processed, salty foods and always check food labels.
 To boost flavor, replace salt with herbs and spices.
 Drink alcohol in moderation, lose weight, and quit smoking to manage blood pressure.13

 Type 2 diabetes is preventable – and it all depends on you.
 Adopt these habits and lead a life of moderation.
 Follow a healthy lifestyle to keep diabetes at bay.

 |↑2||Type 2 Diabetes: Overview.
 U.S. National Library of Medicine.|